 VII.
 PRUDENT RESERVE

 Oahu INTERGROUP shall keep a prudent reserve of 3 months operating expenses in addition to the cash on hand for the current month’s expenses.
+If the prudent reserve is and has been less than 75% of the targeted reserve level for three consecutive years, the Board of Directors, in absence of any extraordinary circumstances, shall adopt an operational budget that includes a projected surplus sufficient to rebuild the prudent reserves over the following three years back to its targeted reserve level.
 The dollar amount for one month of expenses will be calculated based on an average of the last three years’ operating costs.